 I will listen to you, especially when we disagree.

-Now I happen to disagree.
+Oh, now I happen to disagree.

-You're going to listen to me or are you going to implement the fairness doctrine?
+You're going to listen to me, or are you going to implement the fairness doctrine?

 That's not fixing something.